 - The backlight needs to be a hard light and out of the shot.

-Tips regarding using natural lighting
+Tips regarding using natural light or ambient light

-Why should you use a 3 point lighting setup for video interviews?
+Why should you use a 3-point lighting setup for video interviews?

 Intensity ratios of each light

 The relationship between each light is fairly unique.
 The relationship that these lights share with each other is called a light intensity ratio.
-Normally, the key light to fill ratio is 2:1, that is the power of Key light is twice as bright and impactful as the fill light.
+Normally, the key or main light to fill ratio is 2:1, that is the power of Key light is twice as bright and impactful as the fill light.
 That is why the relationship between intensity and placement can be configured depending on what you want to achieve.
 But if you are looking for the best lighting for your interview set up, then you need to place all the light in the right position so they can create a cinematic look for filmmaking video interviews or to make a truly polished client testimonial.

 Mix it up and play around with it a little!

-As I mentioned before, the key light to fill light ratio is 2:1, but it shouldn’t be always that way.
+As I mentioned before, the key or main light to fill light ratio is 2:1, but it shouldn’t be always that way.
 Having different goals can change the number to other degrees.
 Let’s say you want to make a corporate video for your organization, then you can change the ratio to 1:5:1.
 When you are making a corporate video, you want to create an inviting image, rather than an unappealing one.
 Setting up the camera angle to 1:5:1 will be the right key that will help you unlock this door.
 If you want to use a flat image for your video without any dimensional benefits, then you could try to stick to 1:1, but personally I am not a fan of this look.